nlopez59/MortgageWorkspace/readme.md

  - Security for all processes on zOS is managed by RACF - see below.
 <br />

    The example job below has one step to execute the IBM utility program IEFBR14.
 That step allocates a new DSN with the DD name of DD1.
-New file are allocated with certain attributes like logical record size and space needed on the a volume (disk).
-The 'SYSOUT=*' DDs are allocated by JES for program logs.
+A new file is allocated with certain attributes like logical record size and disk space on a volume (disk).
+The ```"SYSOUT=*"``` DDs are allocated by JES for program logs.
  <img src="images/jcl.png" width="500">

+##BBMM##
 ## MortApp Design
 A basic [CICS/DB2 application](https://www.ibm.com/docs/en/cics-ts/5.6?topic=fundamentals-cics-applications) has business logic, a data layer and screen(s) that are also called map(s).